viccon/sturdyc/README.md

 	}
 ```

-and then have the cache swallow that error and return nil, felt much less
+and then have the cache either swallow that error and return nil, or return the
-intuitive.
+map with the error, felt much less intuitive.

 This code is based on the example available [here.](https://github.com/viccon/sturdyc/tree/main/examples/refreshes)